 When you re-view blessings, you view your life right and you re-joice — and who doesn’t want joy over and over again?

+Rejoice – it means that: to swell with joy again, again, again.
 Who does this, who lives in a repeating joy?
 Sparrow with your wildly thumming heart in a very big world — do you know this?
 Repeat the sounding joy.

 The thing is: we only repeat the sounding joy, re-joice, re-joy again and again, when we remember to give thanks — and again repeat.